Candlelighters support children with cancer and their families across Yorkshire, through the toughest times of their lives.

 Supportive care

-2023 also marked the launch of our ground-breaking new research project, the Candlelighters Supportive Care Research Centre, which will save lives and reduce suffering for children.
+2024 also marked the first year of our ground-breaking new research project, the Candlelighters Supportive Care Research Centre, which will save lives and reduce suffering for children.

 Together we have made an incredible difference to children with cancer and their families.
 Every mile you've run, every pound you've raised or donated, and every hour you've given has brightened the lives of children and their families during the most difficult of times.
 Thank you so much.
 Read more about your impact in our impact reports.